MFlisar/MaterialDialogs/README.md

 * **BottomSheetDialogFragment**
 * **FullscreenDialog**

-All the `Fragment` modes support restoring intermdeiate view states and automatic restoration of the event emission logic to the correct parent without leaking it.
+All the `Fragment` modes support restoring intermdediate view states and automatic restoration of the event emission logic to the correct parent without leaking it.

 # Introduction